Academic Program Processes

 Include a memo from the college dean or Vice Chancellor for the Institute of Agriculture and Natural Resources with an original signature, confirming that department and college approvals are in place.

-Submit electronically via email, formatted as follows: proposal as Word, any budget tables as Excel, and any supporting letters, appendices, and other documents as PDF.
+Submit electronically via upload, formatted as follows: proposal as Word, any budget tables as Excel, and any supporting letters, appendices, and other documents as PDF.

 Don't forget: Curriculum actions for individual courses need to follow established procedures.

-Upon approval by the UNL Graduate Council, Graduate Studies will forward major/degree and certificate proposals to the Office of the Executive Vice Chancellor and Chief Academic Officer.
+Upon approval by the UNL Graduate Council, Graduate Studies will forward major/degree and certificate proposals to the Office of the Executive Vice Chancellor.

 Be prepared for questions and revisions throughout the process.